adisa404/react-node-mongodb/my-app/README.md

 We need to set +1 bc this method will not include tha last number itself

 Math.ceil - returns an interegr greater or egual to the floating point number

+in order to use the functions of lodash for an array like "items" we first wrap it to a lodash object
+\_(items)

+we update the state by updating the current page by every click on the pagination items. we render data per page with paginate function.
+The new movie list gets generated and used in the render method.
+We can do this bc the render method gets called everytime we update the state